DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

       * Navigate to `IAM & Admin > Service Accounts > Create Service Account`.
       * We recommend the name `indexer` to make it clear what this service account does.
         The full service account email would be `indexer@DATASET-data-explorer.iam.gserviceaccount.com`
       * Add the `Storage > Storage Admin` role.
-This is for reading docker images from GCR, as well as creating the sample export file.
+This is for temporarily exporting BigQuery tables to GCS during indexing, reading docker images from GCR, and creating the sample export file.
       * Add the `BigQuery > BigQuery Job User` role.
 This allows the service account to run a BigQuery query, which takes place while indexing the BigQuery tables into Elasticsearch.
 Note that [this project will be billed](https://github.com/DataBiosphere/data-explorer-indexers/blob/master/bigquery/indexer.py#L131)